Alyw234237/hathitrust-etas-downloader/README.md

 <book\_title> will be the name of the folder the book is downloaded into.
 The path for the folder will be "$home/$book\_title" (where $home is the home directory on your machine).

 Python 3 must be installed and added to the PATH in order for this script to work.
-Required Python modules (e.g., imghdr, SimpleCookie) are also needed.
+Required Python modules (e.g., [imghdr](https://docs.python.org/3/library/imghdr.html), [http.cookies](https://docs.python.org/3/library/http.cookies.html), others) are also needed if not already installed via pip.

 **Prior to using this script to download a book, you must do the following things:**